yuanyue-liu-group/EDI/README.md

 - **FFT grid.** The FFT grid dimensions used in the supercell SCF calculation must be commensurate with those of the primitive cell.
 For example, if the primitive cell uses an FFT grid of $(N_1, N_2, N_3)$ and the supercells are constructed with scaling factors $(S_1, S_2, S_3)$, the supercells' FFT grid must be set to $(S_1 N_1, S_2 N_2, S_3 N_3)$.
 A mismatched grid will lead to inconsistent real-space sampling and erroneous difference potentials.

-Failure to satisfy any of these conditions will yield unreliable electron-defect matrix elements.
-Users are strongly recommended to verify consistency by comparing the lattice parameters, atomic coordinates and FFT grid of the supercells against primitive cell before proceeding with the EDI calculation.
+Failure to satisfy any of these conditions will yield unreliable electron-defect matrix elements. **Users are strongly recommended to verify consistency by comparing the lattice parameters, atomic coordinates and FFT grid of the supercells against primitive cell before proceeding with the EDI calculation.
+**

+#### Example
-Below is the usage of EDI python scripts:
+Below is an example of using EDI python scripts:

 Use `gen_supercell.py` to automatically generate all QE input files from a primitive cell `scf.in`: